Pyrometers

-You need a thermocouple instead—a kind of
+You could try a thermocouple instead—a kind of

 thermometer that works by generating electricity according to how hot